-DATE SECTION(S) MODIFICATION 8 July 2024 Appendix 24 Clause 6: Clarification on participation for UK Passports.
-Board Vote & Member Communication 22 July 2024 8 July 2024 Appendix 24 Clause 2: Non (national) - Passport Holders - for multisport events or WL events that are qualifiers for multisport events, 100% of the playing squad must hold a passport of the country concerned.
-Board Vote & Member Communication 8 July 2024 19 April 2024 Appendix 25 Updated to provide uniform number sizes & requirements across disciplines as well as more flexibility for sponsor logos and WL patch placement.
-9 Jan 2024 Appendix 23a Allocation Formula Structure updated to reflect accurate formula as recommended by the BSWG and approved at the 2021 GA.
+DATE SECTION(S) MODIFICATION 6 May 2025 Appendix 24 Clause 2: Clarification that passports must be valid throughout the competition dates for which it is being submitted.
+Valid is defined as current/not expired.
+Board Vote & Member Communication May 2025 6 May 2025 Appendix 25 Updated WL Patch requirement/artwork for Team Uniforms 8 July 2024 Appendix 24 Clause 6: Clarification on participation for UK Passports.
+Board Vote & Member Communication 22 July 2024 8 July 2024 Appendix 24 Clause 2: Non (national) - Passport Holders - for multi- sport events or WL events that are qualifiers for multi- sport events, 100% of the playing squad must hold a passport of the country concerned.
+Board Vote & Member Communication 8 July 2024